 Staff support brain injury survivors so they are able to function successfully within an independent living situation in their community.
 Staff help facilitate access to community amenities and to develop a natural peer support network.

 The program is designed to serve individuals for up to two years.
-As such, URSA has recently developed a fee for service (affordable) program schedule for those brain injury survivors who have graduated from the program but continue to benefit from the social aspects of the program.
+As such, URSA has recently developed an affordable fee for service program schedule for those brain injury survivors who have graduated from the program but continue to benefit from the social aspects of the program.

 The program focuses on: